 The Society’s newly elected Vice President, Tim Liedl, is a Professor for experimental physics at Ludwig-Maximilians-University Munich.
 He holds a Ph.D. degree in Physics from Ludwig-Maximilians-University Munich.
+Tim’s term will begin at FNANO23, and he will assume the position of President at FNANO25 and Past President at FNANO27.

 My lab is exploring the use of DNA-based nanostructures to study biophysical questions, such as measuring molecular forces with DNA origami devices and demonstrate active propulsion with micro- and nanoswimmers.
 At the same time we are studying the fascinating and versatile properties of DNA-assembled plasmonic and photonic materials for applications in physics and material sciences.